-Make sure to use some of your free time for vegging out.
-Schedule a time to RELAX on your calendar.
-That means grabbing a book, taking a walk, soaking in a warm tub.
-It doesn’t matter what you do.
-Just make sure the activity helps you rest.
+Schedule a time to relax on your calendar.
+Use your free time to find somewhere quiet and veg out.
+Grab a book, take a walk, or soak in a warm tub.
+It doesn’t matter what you do, but make sure the activity helps you rest.

 Let this be a time where you take care of yourself and help your body rejuvenate.

+Lastly, stop wasting time on people and events you can’t change.
 I’ve spent too much time on unhealthy relationships, worries, and regrets.
 I’ve focused on things I couldn’t alter or change, and in my youth, I focused too narrowly on climbing up the corporate ladder of success.
-Our time is limited.
-Try not to waste it on pointless endeavors.
+Our time is limited, so try not to waste it on pointless endeavors.

 If you feel stuck, listen to Steve Jobs’ 2005 Stanford commencement speech.
 In it he said: